Bang, roll, roll, roll, pause and splat!

 Imagine this takes place in the middle of the night, with the sound of a possum who must be wearing work boots, following it.

-My relationship with mangos is love/hate.
+My relationship with mangoes is love/hate.
 I love to eat them, love their glossy green leaves and welcoming cool shade but hate the noise of dropping mangoes and the mess.

 The lush green leaves of a mango tree have been my companion for the past 30 years.
 Some of the trees have produced great fruit but others planted back in Brisbane's early days, were what locals call 'turpentine' mangoes.
 I don't need to describe why.

-A good mango is the fruit from the gods.
+A good mango is a fruit from the gods.
 It's warm yellow flesh is deliciously firm and yet tender, sweet and aromatic.
 No stringy bits are allowed!

-When a box of Honey Gold Mangoes arrived at my front door I had plenty of ideas about how to use them.
+When a box of Calypso Mangos arrived at my front door I had plenty of ideas about how to use them.

 1. Just straight - no frills, except slightly chilled from the fridge.

-Peel and chop a Honey Gold mango finely.
+Peel and chop a mango finely.
 Add three tablespoons of sweet chilli sauce and one of fish sauce.
 Add some chopped mint and coriander if you have it.